 Occupational Therapy Assistants

-Those who like working with patients may prefer the job of occupational therapy assistant.
+Those who like working with patients may prefer the job of an occupational therapy assistant.
 These assistants work under the direction of occupational therapists and help patients learn to complete every-day tasks and perform therapeutic exercises.
 Other duties may include filling out forms and other related clerical tasks.
 Occupational therapy assistants typically complete a 2-year education program.
 Additionally, most states require these assistants to obtain a state-issued license.
-The BLS reports that jobs for occupational therapy assistants are expected increase by 43%, a much-faster-than- average rate, during the 2012-2022 decade.
-The BLS also reports that these workers earned a median annual salary of $53,240 as of May 2012.
+The BLS reports that jobs for occupational therapy assistants are expected to increase by 29%, a much faster-than-average rate, during the 2016-2026 decade.
+The BLS also reports that these workers earned a median annual salary of $59,310 as of May 2017.